manymade/Kinglonmc/README.md

 # Kinglonmc
 Based on a Minecraft Kit-PvP server from 2020–2022.
-This is a 2026 remake.
+This is a open source remake.